MicrosoftDocs/CordovaDocs/cordovadocs/debug-test/debug-using-visual-studio.md

     If your app is running and you can't see the DOM Explorer, choose **Debug**, **Windows**, **DOM Explorer**, and then choose the start page of your app.

-8. In DOM Explorer, choose the **Select Element** button and select something, like a list item, in the Ripple emulator.
+8. In DOM Explorer, choose the **Select Element** button and select something, like a list item, in the Chrome browser.

     ![Selecting an element from DOM Explorer](media/debug-using-visual-studio/video-debug-select-element.png)